savvydealer-adam/tampa-land-prep/replit.md

 ### System Design Choices

 The backend uses an interface-driven storage pattern (`IStorage`) to allow easy swapping of storage solutions.
-The blog system uses PostgreSQL with Drizzle ORM for persistence.
-In-memory storage (MemStorage) is used for other features.
-Drizzle ORM handles database interaction with a schema-first approach and Zod validation.
+The blog system uses a file-based Markdown approach with a build script that generates JSON for fast access.
+Lead submissions use PostgreSQL with Drizzle ORM for persistence.
 Session-based authentication is implemented with Replit Auth (OpenID Connect) and PostgreSQL session storage.
-All blog admin API endpoints are protected with isAuthenticated middleware.
+All blog admin API endpoints are protected with isAdmin middleware.
 The application structure includes clear routing for public, product, blog, event, and admin pages.

 ### Database Schema

-**Blog Tables**:
-- `blogPosts`: id (serial), title, slug, excerpt, content, featuredImage, author, authorRole, publishedAt, updatedAt, isPublished, readingTime, category
-- `blogTags`: id (serial), name, slug
-- `postTags`: postId, tagId (junction table for many-to-many relationship)
+**Note**: Blog system uses file-based Markdown storage (no database tables).
+Blog posts are stored in `content/blog/` and built to `generated/blog.json`.

 **Authentication Tables**:
 - `users`: id (varchar, UUID), email, firstName, lastName, profileImageUrl, createdAt, updatedAt